60 YEARS BVS-ABR

 - Do you have your own good idea of a challenge in radiation protection?
 Submit it with your registration.
 With your team, you can call upon an expert in radiation protection provided by our society to guide you throughout the competition.

-- Document the solution and the process how your team reached it (on paper, via illustrations and/or video), and send it to email@example.com by 8 November 2023 at the latest.
+- Document the solution and the process how your team reached it (on paper, via illustrations and/or video), and send it the organising committee.

-During the final on 17 November 2023, a selected number of teams creatively present their project and solution in front of a jury of experts.
-The public event will be organised by BVS-ABR in Brussels (Académie Royale de Belgique, Hertogstraat 1, Brussels).
-During the subsequent award ceremony, the three winning teams will receive their prizes.
+During the final on 17 November 2023, a selected number of teams creatively presented their project and solution in front of a jury of experts.
+The public event was organised by BVS-ABR in Brussels (Académie Royale de Belgique, Hertogstraat 1, Brussels).
+During the subsequent award ceremony, the three winning teams received their prizes.

 The Belgian Society for Radiation Protection (BVS-ABR) a scientific association, focusing on protection against the potential dangers of ionising radiation.
 It has about 400 members from professionals in radiation protection spread across various sectors such as medical, nuclear, industry, transport, government and research institutes.
 The Association is celebrating its 60th anniversary this year and organising various activities, including this competition.